 A Rottweiler needs more guidance than other dogs because it will quickly grow to be a powerful animal whose strength needs to be checked by an owner who takes charge and knows what they’re doing.

-Rottweilers can become unruly and difficult to control very quickly because they’re so powerful and confident.
-They have a naturally dominant nature which, when left unchecked, means that they can begin to feel like they’re the ones in charge.
+Rottweilers can quickly become unruly and difficult to control because they’re so powerful and confident.
+They have a naturally dominant nature which, when left unchecked, means they can begin to feel like they’re the ones in charge.

-The training of a dog should be something that the whole family gets involved in, but it should not be left to younger members to set the rules.
-Instead, an older member of the family should take the lead, as the dog will naturally seek out a pack leader to follow.
+Training a dog should be something the whole family gets involved in, but it should not be left to younger members to set the rules.
+Instead, an older family member should take the lead, as the dog will naturally seek a pack leader to follow.

 If there is no pack leader, the Rottweiler will quickly aim to become dominant, and this is where problems will arise.
 No dog should be the boss of the family; instead, it should quickly understand its place in the hierarchy.